 If today we didn’t know what Holy Week would bring, we would be filled with longings and regrets, perhaps we’d even join the mob mentality of the Jews as Passover approached.
 Or perhaps we’d find ourselves cowering and cowardly as were the disciples.

-If we’re honest, there are times we can’t see the Light, feel the Hope, hold onto Courage.
+At these times, it’s hard to see the Light, feel the Hope, hold onto Courage.
 Some of us feel overcome by a sense of failure, helpless yearnings, and hopeless waiting.

-In these times, as during the gathering darkness leading to the Crucifixion and Resurrection, we can turn to words of the Psalmist David, as Jesus’ disciples surely did: “How long, O Lord? … How long will you hide your face from me?
+“How long, O Lord? … How long will you hide your face from me?
 How long must I wrestle with my thoughts and every day have sorrow in my heart?
 How long will my enemy triumph over me?
 Look on me and answer, O Lord my God.
 Give light to my eyes, or I will sleep in death…” (Psalm 13).

 Deeper and deeper into the open arms of death,